“Extra Large” CAD Models – What It Means for SolidWorks, CATIA, and Siemens NX

 Siemens NX: Advanced Techniques for Enterprise-Scale Assemblies

-Siemens NX has features that work like a combination of the offerings of CATIA and SolidWorks: there are lightweight options, as well as background data-shrinking processes.
-NX also connects with PLM environments like Teamcenter to offload a lot of the processing power required to open, store, adjust, and share files.
-Through Teamcenter, you’ll be able to open larger files much quicker.
+Siemens NX has features that work like a combination of CATIA and SolidWorks offerings.
+NX also connects with PLM environments like Teamcenter to offload processing power required to open, store, adjust, and share files.

 Best Practices for Managing Extra Large Models